 FFP will not be claimed for the cost of room and board except when provided as part of respite care furnished in a facility approved by the District that is not a private residence.
-Respite care is in the person's place of residence.
+Respite hourly care is provided in the person's place of residence.

-This service is necessary to prevent people served through the waiver from being institutionalized or sent to an out-of-District program.
+This service is necessary to prevent people served through the waiver from being institutionalized or sent to an outof-District program.